 The department aims to give every child in the school experience of studying a foreign language.
-Through the study of French, the students experience another culture and are encouraged to develop a sympathetic and tolerant attitude towards others in the world.
+Through the study of French and Spanish, the students experience another culture and are encouraged to develop a sympathetic and tolerant attitude towards others in the world.
 We believe than the study of languages offers a unique insight into and appreciation of the world in which we live.
 We endeavour to create and excite a lasting curiosity, interest and enjoyment in language study, create an atmosphere where students want to learn and are active participants in lessons, enable each student to achieve their potential in a variety of situations and contexts and encourage all students to foster effective communication.
 We ensure that students are thoroughly prepared for the challenge of external examinations.

 Every child is given the opportunity to develop the many skills language learning offers, and in particular listening, reading speaking and writing, currently up to GCSE level.

 Accommodation & resources

 The Department is well resourced and learning in class is complemented by multimedia projectors and interactive boards.
 ICT is fully integrated into teaching and learning, enhanced by a strong tradition of academic guidance and instruction.
 Digital voice recorders are used for recording speaking tasks and presentations.
 Students are encouraged to use the school’s Learning Resource Centre to further their studies.

 Students are encouraged to use additional materials to enhance their learning experiences such as www.pearsonactivelearn.com and www.linguascope.com which target specific topics, structures and/or grammar.
 The Active Learn website enables students to continue practising specific vocabulary and tasks as those learned in lessons; the Linguascope website provides very popular activities and motivating games for all year groups.
 Additional GCSE specific material is placed on the Key Stage 4 platforms, with students being provided free revision materials and workbooks.